Oxymorphone (By mouth)

 Opana, Opana ERThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to oxymorphone, morphine, codeine, or other narcotic pain medicines, or if you have severe breathing problems, moderate to severe liver disease, or paralytic ileus.
+Do not use it if you had an allergic reaction to oxymorphone, or if you have severe breathing problems or stomach or bowel blockage (including paralytic ileus).

 How to Use This Medicine: